KatrinaTom/T1A3_TerminalApp/README.md

 Another learning experience was making sure the user was not trapped in a loop and ensuring a ``break`` statement ``While True:``

-The challenges/tests could be tested with Validation Error handling and pytest.
+The challenges have additional error handling to capture valueError.

 # Deployment<a name="deployment"></a>